 Urban and Kidman are still married as of 2018 and now have two children.
 Furthermore, Urban hasn’t returned to rehab or suffered a relapse, according to media reports.
 Fear of losing a relationship shouldn’t prevent you from entering rehab.
 It can actually help your relationship in the long run.

-The Florida House Experience (FHE) is a healthcare institution that provides personalized treatment for behavioral disorders.
+FHE Health (FHE) is a healthcare institution that provides personalized treatment for behavioral disorders.
 Our specialties include addictive disorders, mood disorders, traumatic disorders, anxiety, and depression.
 We understand the difficulties of the treatment process and are committed to assisting you in attaining a healthy life free from addiction.
 Contact us today to learn more about how we can help you.